ngraveio/Research/papers/nbcr-2023-003-sign.md

 `sign-response` and `eth-signature` provides identical information, with the advantage of `sign-response` to be blockchain-agnostic.

-### Use case

-The watch-only wallet generates a QR code containing the `sign-request` UR type with the following information:

-1. (Recommended) Request ID, an universally unique identifier (UUID) of the transaction
-2. Ethereum coin identity with the chain ID to specify the EVM chain
-3. Derivation path of the key requested to sign the request along with the wallet master fingerprint
-4. Transaction to sign
-5. (Recommended) Origin to indicate the wallet name
-6. Data type (legacy RLP encoding, typed data, raw bytes or typed transaction)
-7. (Optional) Sender address for verification, redundant however with derivation path where the public key can already be included

-The offline signer decodes the transaction depending on the data type and responds to the request with the signature once the transaction has been verified and approved by the user.
-The offline signer generates a QR code containing the `sign-response` UR type with the following information:

-1. (Mandatory if provided in the request) Request ID indicating the UUID of the transaction
-2. Signature
-3. (Recommended) Origin to indicate the name of the offline signer

 ### Example

 An example illustrates how the signing protocol works on EVM blockchains: